ericzrinsky/discogs/case_study.md

 ![Overview](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i45.png "Discover Weekly")

 In addition, the playlist itself is typically around 2 hours in length and short enough that it can be consumed in a single workday.
 This may leave listeners waiting an entire week for **Spotify** to generate the next "Discover Weekly" playlist.
-Even worse, the new "Discover Weekly" playlist often misses the mark entirely and fails to engage a listener at all.
+Even worse, the new "Discover Weekly" playlist may fail to engage a listener's tastes at all.

 I began to think about my own musical tastes and how different mediums affect my listening behavior and my preferences.
 As an avid record collector, I find myself curating my collection carefully—vinyl isn’t cheap anymore!
 With that in mind, I assume that this type of careful purchase behavior holds true for most collectors.
 Very few people spend $20-30 dollars for a new record unless it's something they really want.